adamayoung/TMDb/Sources/TMDb/TMDb.docc/TMDb.md

 increased.
 With over 1,000,000 developers and companies using their platform, TMDB has become a premiere source for metadata.

-Along with extensive metadata for movies, TV shows and people, they also offer one of the best selections of high resolution posters and fanart.
+Along with extensive metadata for movies, TV series and people, they also offer one of the best selections of high resolution posters and fanart.
 On average, over 1,000 images are added every single day.